 Electronic versions of articles of renowned national medical journal

-Note: “These can be valuable references to the use of specific terms and abbreviations of both foreign and local origin.
+Note: These can be valuable references to the use of specific terms and abbreviations of both foreign and local origin.
 It should be noted, however, that the expressions used in these journals are not always linguistically correct or consistent for foreign expressions!

 Clinical guidelines and quality assessment papers